brabster/tw-site/src/pages/articles/2019-01-17-spring-boot-performance-part-2/index.md

 ## The Future

 We can't leave the password encoder set to something weak like SHA256.
-We'll need to do much more to protect credentials in a production implmentation.
+We'll need to do much more to protect credentials in a production implementation.
 It's not clear at this point in the project how authentcation will need to work so we're fine using this setup with our prototype, hard-coded password and test data.
 Performance will be a more important part of figuring out what authentication solution to use than we expected!